 You yourselves must be proud of your rise.
 As I watched you march in slowly and regally in your gowns, I could sense your own pride in your achievement.
 Yes, each one of you can say with authenticity, I Rise.
 What is intriguing about the topic, is the “Yet”, placed before I Rise.
 Before your rise, there was “Yet”.
 That collectively you could come up with and agreed on this Topic suggests that in this moment of celebration and triumph there are some things that went before that you wish to be remembered, recognised and repeated.
 Somehow, it would appear you do not believe these celebrations would be complete with recalling and acknowledging these antecedents to your success.

 Then again, like almost all things in life a disadvantage can be an advantage.
 This disadvantage of lack of personal knowledge of you is my advantage.
 I cannot be successfully accused of exposing your private business in public.
 In thinking about this I realised that this could be the exact reason that you have chosen and challenged me, as a stranger, to speak on this Topic.
-It seems to be that you the members of the Graduating Class wish to inject in this euphoric atmosphere of your Graduation a measure of realism by my speculations on what the “Yet” may have been and against which you have risen.
+It seems to be that you the members of the Graduating Class wish to inject in this euphoric atmosphere of your Graduation a measure of realism by my speculations on what the “Yet” may have been and despite which you have risen.

 As I sketch these scenarios of triumph over obstacles, hurdles, barriers, opposing forces and contrary circumstances that could have stopped your rise, I counsel those to whom the scenarios apply not to say amen.
 By so doing you would be exposing your private business in public.
 Rather in the silence of your heart acknowledge your success and give thanks to God and those who supported you to rise despite the obstacle or hurdle or barrier.